unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

     tilePyramid specified in binner.processDataByLevel.

 pyramidID
-	The local filesystem or Hbase to which to write the tiles.
+	The ID to apply to the tile set when writing it.
+If writing to the local filesystem, this will be the base directory into which to write the tiles.
+If writing to HBase, it will be the name of the table to write.

 tiles
 	The binned data set produced by binner.processDataByLevel.

-binDesc
-	Determines what should be written to the tiles.
-Calls the BinDescriptor.
-    Must match the binDesc specified in binner.processDataByLevel.
+binDescriptor
+	The bin descriptor describing the dataset.
+This must match the bin descriptor used when creating the tiles.

 pyramidName
 	Name of the finished pyramid.
 Stored in the tile metadata.